Exclusive plants, unique by their sizes and forms!

 Chimney sweeping in Bozeman & Big Sky is an important maintenance measure for safety.
 When fires burn, smoke deposits highly flammable creosote along the chimney.
 Sweeping a chimney removes this creosote giving you peace of mind.

-A general rule suggests a chimney sweep for every cord or cord and a half burned.
-Each stove or fireplace is different so an inspection is advised.
+A general rule suggests a chimney sweep for every 2 cords burned.
+Each stove or fireplace is different so an evaluation is advised.

 What is Creosote?